Byron Buxton Player Props: Twins vs. Astros

-On Saturday, Byron Buxton (on the back of going 2-for-5) and the Minnesota Twins face the Houston Astros, whose starting pitcher will be Luis Garcia.
-First pitch is at 2:10 PM ET.
+The Minnesota Twins and Byron Buxton, who went 1-for-5 with a home run and three RBI last time out, take on Hunter Brown and the Houston Astros at Target Field, Sunday at 2:10 PM ET.

-In his last appearance, he had two hits (going 2-for-5) against the Astros.
+In his last game, he racked up three RBI (going 1-for-5 with a home run) against the Astros.

 Byron Buxton Game Info & Props vs. the Astros